On what do economists agree and disagree about the effects of taxes on economic growth?

 Economists often agree about the general effects of tax policy.
 For example, they agree that people respond to incentives, taxes can change incentives, and therefore taxes can change behavior.
 A tax on cigarettes reduces smoking and shifts some purchases to untaxed markets.
 The Earned Income Tax Credit brings more low-wage single parents into the workforce.
 Investors are less likely to realize capital gains when tax rates are high.
-Businesses shift their legal structures, and sometimes the location of their activity, to lower tax burdens.
+Businesses shift their legal structures, and sometimes the location of their activities, to lower tax burdens.
 When faced with a scheduled tax increase or decrease, people and businesses move income into the lower-taxed periods.
 And so on.

 Economists also generally agree that large tax changes can move the economy.
 For example, tax cuts can temporarily stimulate economic activity by boosting demand.
 In the longer run, a tax system with low rates and a broad base is more likely to promote prosperity than one with high rates and a narrow base.

 Within those broad areas of agreement, economists often disagree about the size and importance of potential effects.

 The limits of economic science

 In practice, economics blends scientific rigor with value judgments.
-The science tries to understand how the economy works.
+The science helps us understand how the economy works.
 The philosophy influences how we draw inferences about what better and worse policies may be.

 The science part is incomplete.
 There is no consensus, for example, on what assumptions to use to analyze the macroeconomic effects of tax policy.
 The Congressional Budget Office (CBO) and the Joint Committee on Taxation, for example, each use multiple models with different assumptions of how forward-looking people are (ranging from complete myopia to perfect foresight), how the United States connects to the global economy, and other dimensions.